carloscastellanos/teaching/531/lectures/lecture_introduction/README.md

 ![Sol Lewitt's 'Wall Drawings'](img/Sol_Lewitt-WallDrawings.jpg "Sol Lewitt's 'Wall Drawings'")

-## Art & Aesthetics in School of Computer Science
+## Art & Aesthetics in a School of Computer Science

 * How many of you have taken an art or music course?